Aline Claire Allard

 Aline Claire Allard (December 25, 1912 – September 7, 1977) was a French Laotian diplomat and public figure.
 She was married to the prominent Laotian politician Souvanna Phouma from 1933 until their divorce in 1969, and she is thought to have been a major influence during his years as prime minister.

 Early life, education, and career

 Aline Claire Allard was born in Xiangkhouang, Laos, in 1912.
+The country was then a French protectorate.
 Her father was Numa Prosper Allard, a French civil servant who served as the president of Laos' chamber of commerce and agriculture.
 Her mother was Laotian.

 She traveled to study in Hanoi and subsequently in Paris.
 There, she attended the École normale supérieure de Fontenay-aux-Roses.
 After graduating, she began working in diplomacy, starting in Geneva at the Palace of Nations.
 From 1957 to 1959, she worked as an advisor to the Assembly of the French Union, and she also led Laotian delegations to various United Nations bodies throughout her career.
 In these fora, she was particularly involved in issues of hunger and of women's roles in the Third World.
 She also spent a period as Laos' director of international cultural relations.